tqec/topologiq/README.md

 # Topologiq: Algorithmic Lattice Surgery
 A family of algorithms (ok, there's currently *one* full algorithm, but it is a foundation to make a family of them) to convert ZX circuits into logical versions of themselves.

-It produces logical computations like the one below (video examples available in `./assets/media`).
+It is based on the surface code and lattice surgery and produces topologically correct space-time diagrams (logical computations) like the one below (see `./assets/media` for additional examples).

 ![GIF animation of an example using Steane code](./assets/media/steane.gif)